 The Bachelor of Business Administration in Internet Marketing and Entrepreneurship (BBA-IME) program is designed to provide students with knowledge and skills to apply business principles and management practices with specialization in internet marketing and entrepreneurship.
-The program covers current business practices in modern business organizations with knowledge of current practice.
+The program covers current business practices in modern business organizations with knowledge of the current practice.

-- Demonstrate the proper use of effective oral and written communication and professional presentations - Explain the importance of leadership, organizational culture and human relationships in organizations - Identify and analyze managerial and organizational information needs and use appropriate information technologies to drive marketing decision making - Apply quantitative and qualitative skills for solving business problems and appreciate the value of statistical techniques and information technologies in business decision making and entrepreneurial applications - Apply principles of planning, organizing, and leading business operations - Explain the importance of integrity and professional ethics in business settings - Design, develop, and implement strategies that enhance the marketing of internet products and services - Define micro and macroeconomics and financial analysis and decision making - Identify human resource management practices and such behavioral issues as motivation and diversity
+- Demonstrate the use of effective oral and written communication and professional presentations - Explain the importance of leadership, organizational culture, human relationships in organizations, and the importance of integrity and professional ethics in a business setting - Identify and analyze managerial and organizational information needs using qualitative tools, quantitative tools, and information technologies to assist in business organization decision making - Apply the four management principles of planning, organizing, leading, and controlling in business operations - Describe the design, development, and implement strategies that enhance the marketing of products and services